GoogleCloudPlatform/datashare-toolkit/examples/mlb/README.md

 ## Directories
 The following directories are included in the example:
-- [config](./config) - Contains injestion configuration files and entitlement-engine configuration files.
+- [config](./config) - Contains ingestion configuration files and entitlement-engine configuration files.
     - [ingestion](./config/ingestion) - Contains the ingestion configuration files.
     - [entitlements](./config/entitlements) - Contains the entitlement-engine configuration files.
 - [data](./data) - Contains raw data and license used for the example.